This article is probably the best article available to explain client acquisition in B2B in China, using top digital Marketing strategies.

-- encourage users to ask questions or post questions yourself.
-This allows you to get high quality user-generated content, improve user engagement and amplify your influence
+- encourage users to ask questions or post questions themselves.
+This allows you to get high-quality user-generated content, improve user engagement and amplify your influence

 - German automobile manufacturer Audi is a good example of how to use the site.
 In China, Audi was called “The Headlight Company (灯厂)” by Chinese consumers because it’s most famous for its headlights.
 So, soon after creating their organization account on Zhihu, Audi answered the question Why is Audi called “The Headlight Company”? (为什么说奥迪是灯厂?)
 The answer got more than 5,400 likes (“upvotes” in Quora) and nearly 600 comments.